-Directly from STP-enabled payroll software, which will send a report to the ATO (You will need to check whether your software provider offers STP-enabled products.
-If not, you will need to find a provider who does), or
+- Directly from STP-enabled payroll software, which will send a report to the ATO (You will need to check whether your software provider offers STP-enabled products.
+If not, you will need to find a provider who ds), or

-Through a third party such as H&R Block, who can act as an external service provider and will report on your behalf.
-This could be a registered tax or BAS agent, or payroll service who is a registered tax or BAS agent provider.
+- Through a third party such as H&R Block, who can act as an external service provider and will report on your behalf.

 If you do not use accounting or payroll software that offers STP you can:

-If a micro-employer with 4 or less employees, use ‘low-cost STP solution' at than $10 / month.
+- If a micro-employer with 4 or less employees, use a 'low-cost STP solution' at less than $10 / month.

-With STP, employees are able to see their year-to-date tax and super information on the ATO's online service, accessed through myGov and updated on STP reports.
+With STP, employees are able to see their year-to-date super information on the ATO's online service, accessed through myGov.

 Once details are reported and finalised through STP, employers are not required to provide employees with an annual payment summary.
-When finalised, employees or their registered agent will be able to lodge their tax return using the STP information available in ATO online.
-The ATO will pre-fill activity statements with the details reported through STP.
+When finalised, employees or their registered agent will be able to lodge their tax return using the STP information available from the ATO.
+This is called an income statement..